 Knowledge institutes join forces to research climate change and air pollution using satellites

 The KNMI, TNO, SRON and Delft University of Technology will collaborate on research and technology development in the field of earth observation.
-The creation of the...
+The creation of the ‘Clear Air’ consortium intends to strengthen the prominent knowledge position of the Netherlands in using satellites to measure emissions and the composition of the atmosphere.

 The KNMI, TNO, SRON and Delft University of Technology will collaborate on research and technology development in the field of earth observation.
-The creation of the ‘Clear Air’ consortium is intended to strengthen the prominent knowledge position of the Netherlands in using satellites to measure emissions and the composition of the atmosphere.
+The creation of the ‘Clear Air’ consortium intends to strengthen the prominent knowledge position of the Netherlands in using satellites to measure emissions and the composition of the atmosphere.
 Public authorities and companies will be able to use this knowledge to limit climate change, and improve both air quality and biodiversity.
 The cooperation was formalised today with the signing of a memorandum of understanding (MoU) and the publication of a vision document describing the partners’ aims.

 See also opent in nieuw tabblad